theo0165/wunderlist/README.md

 TODO: Reset password
 TODO: Confirm email
-TODO: Delete tasks when deleting list
-TODO: View all tasks on one page
-TODO: View all tasks with deadline today
+TODO: Tasks always comparing to GMT/UTC on todays deadline page...

 -   As a user I should be able to create an account. :white_check_mark: